pat-s/Website/content/home/teaching.md

 # List of internships (Geoinformatics/Remote Sensing)

 I maintain a list of internships undertaken in the Geoinformatics or Remote Sensing field by B.Sc.
 Geography & M.Sc.
 Geoinformatics students.
-Please come to my office if you are interested.
-We will not share it in a digital way due to sensible contact data.
+There will be no online version of this document due to possibly sensible contact data.
-If you want to add your intership to the list, feel free to contact me.
+If you want to add your intership to the list, please contact me.